AnTu2702/openshift-origin-multi-node-cluster/README.md

 # OpenShift Origin Multi-Node Cluster with GlusterFS

+## Modifications on that branch

+- Setup proxy server on all leves (work in progress)

 ## Modifications of that fork

 - Provide cluster.sh for Linux/Mac machines (migrated from cluster.bat)